 Susan Mooberry, Ph.D.

-Professor of Pharmacology, Greehey Distinguished Chair in Targeted Molecular Therapeutics
+Interim Chair and Professor of Pharmacology, Greehey Distinguished Chair in Targeted Molecular Therapeutics

 Our research is dedicated to the discovery of more effective therapies for the treatment of cancer, primarily breast cancer.
 There are several aspects to our work including drug discovery and target identification for subtypes of triple negative breast cancer and pediatric solid tumors, identification of the molecular mechanisms of the non-mitotic effects of diverse microtubule targeting drugs including their effects on oncogenic signaling pathways.